oishikm12/cpp-collection/README.md

   * [**Is Balanced**](datastructures/binarytrees/is_balanced.cpp) - Given a binary tree, task is to check if the tree is balanced or not
   * [**Diagonal Traversal**](datastructures/binarytrees/diagonal_traversal.cpp) - Given a binary tree, task is to print the tree in a diagonal manner
   * [**Boundary View**](datastructures/binarytrees/boundary_view.cpp) - Given a binary tree, the task is to print all nodes which form the boundary of the tree
+  * [**Tree from Balanced Parenthesis**](datastructures/binarytrees/tree_from_string.cpp) - Given a string with parenthesis representing left and then right subtree, task is to construct an actual tree from it
 * [**Binary Search Tree**](datastructures/binary_search_tree.cpp) - A binary search tree, also called an ordered or sorted binary tree, is a rooted binary tree whose internal nodes each store a key greater than all the keys in the node's left subtree and less than those in its right subtree

 ## Competitive Problems